© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Remains of medieval gatehouse is a scheduled monument protected by Historic England under reference 1004928.
 View the official record →

-The Remains of medieval gatehouse is a fortified entrance structure located in Lincolnshire, England, dating to the medieval period.
+The remains of a medieval gatehouse is an ancient monument located in Lincolnshire, England, designated on the National Heritage List for England under entry number 1004928.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004928.

 Remains of medieval gatehouse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004928.